What’s the Right Way to Find a Mentor?

 Also Read: When Should You End a Conversation?

 He stated how he taught complex things in simpler ways to put them together so that he could understand and reap the benefits of his experience.
-This had greatly enabled Gates to achieve his potentials.
-Both of them the wealthiest people in the world are also the best friends.
+This greatly enabled Gates to achieve his potential.
+Both of them, the wealthiest people in the world, are also the best friends.
 After having bonded over mathematics and numbers, Gates has received plenty of advice from Buffett.
-Buffett always told that the right friends are important for success in an occupation.
+Buffett always said that the right friends are important for success in an occupation.

-They exchange conversations about policy issues, the economic issues, which kind of businesses will survive, and a lot more than they like to puzzle out.
-They connect on a regular basis and have a great time listening and talking to each other.
+They exchange conversations about policy issues, the economic issues, which kind of businesses will survive, and a lot more, as they like to puzzle out.
+They connect regularly and have a great time listening and talking to each other.

 The Power of Mentoring